Fair Pay, Fair Play

 - Developing a strategy, and introducing incentives, to reduce the out-migration of young people, and attract those who have left to return.

 - Encourage employers to adopt modern working practices and embrace remote and distributed working which are key to making work more accessible to women, disabled people, and other groups historically underrepresented in the workforce.

-As public sector wages often set the ‘wage floor’ in many local economies in Wales, raising the wage levels of the lowest-paid workers will become an important means of moving away from a low-wage economy.
-We will:
+As public sector wages often set the ‘wage floor’ in many local economies in Wales, raising the wage levels of the lowest-paid workers is an important means of moving away from a low-wage economy.
+We would:

 - Raise the minimum wage of care workers to £10 an hour and introduce parity of pay between health and care.

 - Use Fair Work commitments in public procurement and in return for financial support.